Evernote/evernote-sdk-csharp/README.md

 --------
 This SDK contains wrapper code used to call the Evernote Cloud API from C# applications.

-The SDK also contains two sample solutions.
+The SDK also contains three sample solutions.
 The solution in sample/client demonstrates the basic use of the SDK in a .NET application like you might build for the Windows desktop.
 The solution in sample/wp7 demonstrates the basic use of the SDK in a Windows Phone 7 Silverlight application.
+The solution in sample/win8 demonstrates the basic use of the SDK in a Windows 8 XAML/C# Store App.

 Prerequisites
 -------------